alkamroniy/unutma/README.md

 #### `generateMultiple(amount[, options])`

 Bulk generate multiple passwords at once, with the same options for all.
-Returns an array.
+Returns one array.

 ```javascript
 var unutma = require('unutma');